joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

     ON a.recipe_id = b.recipe_id
  WHERE a.recipe_name = 'Tomato Soup'
 ```

-This is functionally equivalent, but somewhat easier to understand.
+This returns the same information as before.

 ## JOINing Multiple Tables in SQL

-What's  cool about SQL is that we can JOIN multiple tables.
+SQL allows us to join multiple tables for even more powerful queries.
+Getting back to our original example, we can find the ingredient
-To find the ingredient names for the 'Tomato Soup' recipe,
+names for the ingreidents in 'Tomato Soup' by joining all three
-all we have to do is join all three tables on recipe ID:
+tables together:

 ```sql
 SELECT c.ingredient_name